-After editing and review, the Proceedings of the inaugural International Early Engines Conference, in May 2017, were published in the International Journal for the History of Engineering & Technology, the journal of the Newcomen Society.
+After editing and review, the Proceedings of the inaugural International Early Engines Conference, in May 2017, were published in three parts in the International Journal for the History of Engineering & Technology, the journal of the Newcomen Society.

-Publication began with Part 1 of the Proceedings, published as Volume 87(2) 2017, of the International Journal for the History of Engineering & Technology in July 2018, and Part 2 arrived in 2019, published as Volume 88(1) of that title.
-Additional material from the first conference will follow in Volume 88(2) 2018, to be published in 2020.
+Publication began with Part 1 of the Proceedings, published as Volume 87(2) 2017, of the International Journal for the History of Engineering & Technology in July 2018.

 All of the IEEC 2017 conference delegates received copies of these proceedings.

 Please contact email@example.com if you have any queries regarding this.

 Conference handbook and compendium

 Copies of the IEEC 2017 full delegate handbook, containing details of the conference, introduction, agenda, guide to site visits and a valuable compendium of early engines articles can still be obtained via the publications officer at South Gloucestershire Mines Research Group.

 For information about the contents, please see the following summary: